 A simple rule to go by is the 20/20/20 rule: After every 20 minutes, look at something 20 metres away, for at least 20 seconds.

 With the recent up tick in digital screen use however, traditional measures can be insufficient to maintain healthy, comfortable eyes.
-This is where the new development of computer lenses come in.

 * your eyes may not be the only cause for these symptoms – our optometrist can certainly advise you on whether your eyes are the likely cause, but it’s generally a good idea to have your health checked by your doctor if you haven’t already done so.